-No matter what kind of emergency may occur – a natural disaster or a terrorist event – all Kentucky residents need to take steps NOW to prepare themselves and their families for any type of emergency.
+No matter what kind of emergency may occur, all Kentucky residents need to take steps to prepare themselves and their families for emergencies

-Ask yourself: If water, gas, electricity and phone service were cut off today (recall recent ice storms and tornadoes) – are you ready to respond?
+Ask yourself: If water, gas, electricity and phone service were cut off today (recall recent ice storms and tornadoes) – am I ready to respond?

-This is why experts cannot emphasize enough the importance of having a plan.
 Familiarize yourself and your family with the emergency plans of the areas in which you live and work – and with your children’s school emergency procedures.
-Know your hospitals and plan ahead how you and your family members will get home if area transportation systems or routes are shut down.
+Have a plan if you are forced to evacuate your residence, as well as if you are confined to stay inside it.
+Know the closest hospitals and determine how you and your family members will get home if area transportation systems or routes are shut down.

-For more information on developing a family emergency plan, visit this website: http://www.ready.gov/
+For more information on developing a family emergency plan, click here.

-For information on family disaster plan checklists, click on this link FamilyDisasterPlanChecklist.doc:
+For information on family disaster plan checklists, click here.

 The Kentucky Department for Public Health recommends that families have a disaster supply kit in place for any emergency – a tornado or flood or any other risk to health and safety.
-For a list of recommended items, click on this link: Emergency Supply Kit:
+For a list of recommended items, click here.

-What can I do to help in an emergency?
+What can you do to help in an emergency?